isan26/reqmate/README.md

 ## Implementing custom cache

-ReqMate comes with a default in memory cache but this can be overriten to use a custom implementation.
-A cache must implement the ReqMateCache interface:
+By default, ReqMate provides an in-memory cache.
+However, you can replace this with a custom implementation.
+Your custom cache should adhere to the ReqMateCache interface:

 ```typescript
 export default interface ReqMateCache {